DimOriCoding/Electronics-Computers-Telecommunications-Automation-Laboratory/README.md

 Frequency Modulation (FM) is a technique in which the frequency of the carrier wave is changed according to the amplitude of the message signal

+Also in this repository are included matlab files that concentrates on the study of signals and systems of discrete and continous time in the field of time (with the help of the operation of [**convolution**](https://en.wikipedia.org/wiki/Convolution) )